KaterinaLupacheva/ramonak.io/content/posts/2020-05-19--React-Google-Analytics.md

 ## Conclusion

 In this blog post, I’ve described the process of enabling the Google Analytics Reporting API and how to query it from React App.
-Using this approach I’ve build a **Custom Google Analytics Dashboard** with different reports.
+Using this approach I’ve built a **Custom Google Analytics Dashboard** with different reports.
 The results are shown in charts, graphs and tables.

 ![users](/posts/react-ga/users.JPG)